New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 2. Preliminary due diligence

 You must be sure that the business has no major problems.
-Preliminary 'due diligence' is completed before you make a firm offer for the business.
-The vendor's sales memorandum usually glosses over the weak areas.
+Preliminary due diligence must be completed before you make a firm offer for the business.
+The vendor’s sales memorandum usually glosses over the weak areas.

 It is unusual to have much access to a business before an offer has been accepted.
-Wait until you have agreed 'heads of terms' to do a more thorough investigation.
+Wait until you have agreed heads of termsheads of terms to do a more thorough investigation.

 Get a feel for the business.